soldag/SMM-CompromisedAccountDetection/README.md

 For installation instructions please visit [http://www.nltk.org/data.html](http://www.nltk.org/data.html).

-#### Twitter API credentials
+### Twitter API credentials
-You have to create a file `twitter_credentials.json` based on the template containing your Twitter API credentials.
+For both options, you have to create a file `twitter_credentials.json` based on the template containing your Twitter API credentials.

 ## Usage
 ### Command Line Interface